thelastpickle/cassandra-medusa/docs/Installation.md

 ### Online installation

 * if the storage backend is a locally accessible shared storage, run `sudo pip3 install cassandra-medusa`
-* if your backups are to be stored in AWS S3, IBM Cloud Object Storage or CEPH, run `sudo pip3 install cassandra-medusa[S3]`
+* if your backups are to be stored in AWS S3 or S3 compatible backends (IBM, OVHCloud, MinIO, ...), run `sudo pip3 install cassandra-medusa[S3]`
 * if your backups are to be stored in Google Cloud Storage, run `sudo pip3 install cassandra-medusa[GCS]`
 * if your backups are to be stored in Azure Blob Storage, run `sudo pip3 install cassandra-medusa[AZURE]`